What is the issue?

 Yachts are highly space restricted and when crews come aboard they bring a quantity of personal items that require individual storage space.
 Personal item storage can often be hard to come by without consuming usable vessel space.Why address this?

 Maximising every cubic inch of space on a yacht is critical and particularly so with crews.
 Human beings are particularly territorial and this is amplified in constrained environments such as in yachts.
-If crew members cannot be allocated a specific place to store their belongings which is theirs and theirs alone and easily accessible, it will cause discord.How to address this?
+If crew members cannot be allocated a specific place to store their belongings which is theirs and theirs alone and easily accessible, it will cause discord.Sail with the Instincts of a Local Pro

 A good solution to add clothes storage is to use, or specifically tailor, duffel bags that can be attached above a crew member's berth via turn buttons.